Galois groups of random integer polynomials and van der Waerden's Conjecture: Proof of Theorem

 \subsection{Conclusion}

-If we set $Y\asymp H^{2n-2}$, then only Case II is needed and yields (\ref{caseiibest}).
-Otherwise, we must use Cases I--III.
-The bound (\ref{caseiiibest}) is fixed at $O(H^{n+1-\ind(G)})$, and will be less than the bound (\ref{caseiibest}) of Case II if
+If we set $Y\asymp H^{2n-2}$, then Case II alone covers all possibilities, and yields the bound (\ref{caseiibest}) with $Y=H^{2n-2}$.
+Otherwise, we must sum the estimates from Cases I--III.
+The bound (\ref{caseiiibest}) is fixed at $O(H^{n+1-k})$, and will be less than the aforementioned bound coming from Case II if

 If (\ref{abound}) holds, then the sum of the bounds of Cases I and II is minimized for the value of $Y$ where (\ref{caseibest}) and (\ref{caseiibest}) are equal, namely,

 This then yields the bound